-The dialogues are plays of a sort, which means that they are myths in a very broad sense, because the word mythos in Greek just means a narrative or a story.
-Then there’s the more specific sense of mythos, i.e., stories filled with talking animals and personified forces of natures; stories about gods, demi-gods, heroes, the netherworld, the first men, the creation of the cosmos, and so forth.
+The dialogues are plays of a sort, which means that they are myths in a very broad sense, because the word muthos in Greek just means a narrative or a story.
+Then there’s the more specific sense of muthos, i.e., stories filled with talking animals and personified forces of natures: stories about gods, demi-gods, heroes, the netherworld, the first men, the creation of the cosmos, and so forth.
 Those kinds of myths are also found within the Platonic dialogues.
 But they are clearly not just reports on accepted Greek myths.
-They take up elements of the Greek mythology, and also foreign mythologies, and weave them together to come up with something that is entirely different.
+They take up elements of Greek myths, and also foreign myths, and weave them together to create something entirely different.

 So, what’s going on here?
 Why did Plato regard myth as necessary for philosophy?

 One of the most important texts in Plato’s corpus for the question about myth is the Phaedrus.
 The Phaedrus is very beautiful.
 It’s Plato’s most poetic dialogue, and it contains a number of myths that are really wonderful.
 At the beginning, it has a little reflection on the nature of myth.
 Socrates and Phaedrus are outside the walls of Athens, and they find a shaded, sylvan spot near a stream, and Phaedrus asks Socrates if this is the particular place where Boreas bore off a certain young girl—Boreas being a wind god.
 Socrates said, “No, that’s further down the stream, actually.”
-Then they get talking about myths because, of course, Phaedrus is a product of the Sophists.
-He’s educated by them, associates with them.
-The Sophists were, in a sense, an outgrowth of the earliest Greek philosophers known as the natural philosophers.
+Then they get talking about myths because, of course, Phaedrus is a product of the sophists.
+He’s educated by them and associates with them.
+The sophists were, in a sense, an outgrowth of the earliest Greek philosophers, who were known as natural philosophers.
 Greek natural philosophy really is the beginning of Greek philosophy, and it is the most radically uncompromising in its critique of the mythic self-consciousness.
 Again, philosophy always begins with an attempt to emancipate thought from myth and opinion.
 How do you do that?
 You go back to nature and try to use nature as your guide.

-The early Greek natural philosophers like Thales, who was really the first Greek philosopher, were extremely critical of myth.
+The early Greek natural philosophers were extremely critical of myth.
+They viewed it as their most serious rival.
 One of the ways they tried to eliminate their rival was to show that myth was just a primitive form of science and that they were going to replace it with a less primitive form of science, namely natural philosophy, which used reason to explain things in terms of mechanical causes and forces.
-So they would take up the Greek myths and give them allegorical interpretations that would turn them into just fanciful accounts of natural phenomena.
-They would demythologize the myths in other words.
+So they would take up the Greek myths and give them allegorical interpretations as mere fanciful accounts of natural phenomena.
+They would demythologize the myths, in other words.
 This demythologizing activity was very popular.

-But he says, “I have no time for this because I’m still trying to know myself.
+But Socrates says, “I have no time for this because I’m still trying to know myself.
 I want to know if I’m a multi-headed Typhonic monster or something altogether more gentle and noble in nature.”
-And the word “gentle” is atyphos, the opposite of Typhon.
+And the word “gentle” is atuphos, the opposite of Typhon.
 Typhon is the monster from which we get the word typhoon, this extravagant, many-headed force of nature.

 It’s a beautiful little speech.
 Socrates is indicating that he doesn’t have time to demythologize the world because he’s more interested in himself than he is in nature.
 So, what Socratic philosophy represents is a turn from a kind of philosophy that is centered on science and nature—natural philosophy—towards a philosophy that centers itself on man.
 It’s a humanistic turn.
 The central questions it deals with are questions of man’s nature, our place in the world, and what is the good life.
 Socrates, concerned as he is with the nature of man, finds these myths very useful, and that’s why he says he’s more interested in finding out if he’s a Typhonic, many-headed beast or something of a gentle nature.

 And we might send him on to other natural scientists.
-You can go to somebody who studies anatomy, and they can talk about the general anatomical nature of your body, but, again, you might say, “No, I want to know about my body!”
-And he says, “Well, I don’t know!
+You can go to somebody who studies anatomy, and he can talk about the general anatomical nature of your body, but, again, you might say, “No, I want to know about my body!”
+And he might say, “Well, I don’t know!
 Go look in the mirror!”